-The cost of major renovation and improvements is capitalised and the carrying amounts of the replaced components are recognised in the income statement.
+The carrying amounts of the replaced components are recognised in the income statement.
 The cost of maintenance and minor improvements is recognised in the income statement when incurred.
 Investment properties are derecognised when, either they have been disposed of, or when the investment property is permanently withdrawn from use and no future economic benefit is expected from its disposal.
 Any gains or losses on the retirement or disposal of an investment property are recognised in the income statement in the year of retirement or disposal.